a16z/ai/README.md

 # AI-Playbook

 ## Production URL
-The latest non-dev version of this app is running at [Live AI Playground](http://localhost) - TODO update with final URL
+The latest non-dev version of this app is running at [Live AI Playground](http://aiplaybook.a16z.com/).

 ## Releasing to Production
 Releasing to a Heroku app/account requires the appropriate setup, including environment variables (see below).